drakefys2019/labs/_projects/lab3/lab3.md

 Ibn 'Arabi
 </div>

-<span style="color: blue">How might a change in your perception reveal pre-existing problems in the environment?
-Does your perception of the environment generate problems to be solved?</span>
+<span style="color: blue">How might a change in your perception of the environment reveal new problems to be solved?</span>

 ![Audio Log 1](captures/audio_log_1.jpg#capture)